 It has been expected that Iraq's oil reserves will help it "shoulder much of the burden for [its] own reconstruction."
-Efforts are being made to quickly restore Iraq's oil production capacity; some oil exporting resumed in mid-June.
 The ability of the United States to use oil reserves for more long-term reconstruction purposes was assured by the May 22 Security Council resolution which ended sanctions.
-The resolution shifts responsibility for oil profits from the U.N. to the United States by establishing a Development Fund for Iraq held by the Central Bank of Iraq.
-The resolution gives authority for disbursal of the funds to the United States and its allies, in consultation with the Iraqi Governing Council.
-A Program Review Board is intended to prioritize and recommend how DFI resources are used.
+The resolution shifted responsibility for oil profits from the U.N. to the United States by establishing a Development Fund for Iraq held by the Central Bank of Iraq.
+Following the direction of the Security Council, the U.N. transferred \$1 billion in OFFP funds to the DFI.
+The resolution gave authority for disbursal of the funds to the United States and its allies, in consultation with the Iraqi Governing Council.
+The CPA established a Program Review Board to prioritize and recommend how DFI resources are used.
 Although composed of coalition, multilateral bank, and U.N. officials, the multilateral bank members have no vote and the U.N. official serves only as an observer.
-Following the direction of the Security Council, the U.N. transferred \$1 billion in OFFP funds to the Development Fund for Iraq.
-Further, concerns that questions about the legitimacy of the Iraq authority would prevent companies from purchasing Iraqi oil were alleviated by a clause in the U.N. resolution providing immunity for Iraqi sales of oil under most circumstances.8
+The U.N. resolution required that an international advisory board to monitor the sale and use of oil be established, but the CPA has opposed international institution efforts to create a system of "special audits" that would allow the board to look at any issue.
+CPA failure to establish the board has led to international criticism (see criticism section below).
+The October 16 Security Council resolution recommended that the board be established as a priority and that the DFI should be "used in a transparent manner."
+On October 21, the CPA announced that it would soon set up the advisory board.